chmaha/DebianProAudio/README.md

 ### 4. Add user to audio group and configure realtime privileges

 I believe that installing jackd2 takes care of the following these days.
-It is always worth double-checking especially if using pipewire.

 ```shell
 sudo nano /etc/security/limits.d/audio.conf